Shuffle/Shuffle-docs/docs/extensions.md

 This Rule will be: Enabled
 ```

-***Conclusion***
->  **Why use this use case?**
+#### QRadar Overview

- Easy, this way each time a new offense dispatches in QRadar it will send a webhook to Shuffle containing the offense_id, then the webhook node will receive this info and pass it to the next node (QRadar App) that will perform a **get offense** ~~data~~ action using the received offense id as key.
+- Easy, this way each time a new offense dispatches in QRadar it will send a webhook to Shuffle containing the offense_id, then the webhook node will receive this info and pass it to the next node (QRadar App) that will perform a **get offense** ~~data~~ action using the received offense id as key.

 This way you won't need to execute an api call every x time and save the last offense id.
 This is a better solution and improves the SLA, coz if you set 1 minute as you x time, you may have 1 minute delay or less, besides you are getting all "ungotten" offenses at once, when you can use shuffle to handle with multiple at the same time if it happen to dispatch more than one offense in QRadar at the same time or with just some seconds of difference.

 ### FortiSIEM
 FortiSiEM is the SIEM of Fortigate.
 It has the possibility of notifying Shuffle through a webhook when a rule triggers, which is exatly what this documentation section is for.
 The main caveat: all data is XML and needs to be transformed with the Shuffle Tools "XML to JSON" formatter.

 **1. Create a Workflow which will receive alerts**
 This one is pretty easily explained.
 Go to Shuffle an make a new Workflow.